opennetworkinglab/aether-docs/onramp/start.rst

 1. The ``deps`` directory contains the Ansible deployment specifications for all the Aether subsystems.
 Each of these subdirectories (e.g., ``deps/5gc``) is self-contained, meaning you can execute the Make targets in each individual directory.
+These component directories are included directly in the ``aether-onramp`` repository checkout.
 Doing so causes Ansible to run the corresponding playbook.
 For example, the installation playbook for the 5G Core can be found in ``deps/5gc/roles/core/tasks/install.yml``.

 2. The Makefile in the main OnRamp directory imports (``#include``)